Juvenile Systemic Scleroderma

-How is pediatric systemic scleroderma diagnosed?
+How is systemic scleroderma diagnosed?

-- The presence of symptoms and physical signs
+- The presence of symptoms and physical signs.

-- Characteristic skin changes (including location, size, shape, color)
+- Characteristic skin changes (including location, size, shape, color).

-- Results of a complete medical history and physical exam
+- Results of a complete medical history and physical exam.

 Additional tests for systemic scleroderma include:

-- Tests to evaluate the swallowing function of the esophagus (the tube leading from the mouth to the stomach)
+- Tests to evaluate the swallowing function of the esophagus (the tube leading from the mouth to the stomach).

 Management and Treatment

-How is pediatric scleroderma treated?
+How is juvenile systemic scleroderma treated?

-- Avoid smoking or exposure to smoke.
+- Avoid smoking or exposing your child to smoke.